Hitchin's equations on a nonorientable manifold: Introduction

 \begin{thm} Let $M$ be a compact non-orientable manifold and let $\pi\colon\tM\to M$ be its oriented cover on which there is a non-trivial deck transformation $\tau$.
 Let $K$ be a compact connected Lie group.
 Given a principal $K$-bundle $P\to M$, let $\tP=\pi^*P$ be its pull-back to $\tM$.
 Suppose that $\tM$ is a K\"ahler manifold of odd complex dimension and the K\"ahler form $\om$ on $\tM$ satisfies $\tau^*\om=-\om$.
 Then\\ (1) $\cM^\hit(P)^\circ=\cA^\fla(P^\bC)^\circ\doubleslashz\cG(P)$, which is a symplectic quotient.\\ (2) $(\cM^\hit(\tP)^\circ)^\tau$ is K\"ahler and totally geodesic in $\cM^\hit(\tP)^\circ$ with respect to $\bar J,\bar\upom_J$ and totally real and Lagrangian with respect to $\bar I,\bar K$ and $\bar\upom_I,\bar\upom_K$.\\ (3) there is a local K\"ahler diffeomorphism from $\cM^\hit(P)^\circ$ to $(\cM^\hit(\tP)^\circ)^\tau$. \end{thm}

-The theorem of Donaldson and Corlette and its counterpart in the non-orientable setup (Theorem~\ref{thm:DC}) enables us to identify Hitchin's moduli space associated to an orientable or non-orientable manifold with the moduli space of flat connections and therefore the representation varieties.
+The theorem of Donaldson and Corlette in the non-orientable setup (Theorem~\ref{thm:DC}) enable us to identify Hitchin's moduli space associated to an orientable or non-orientable manifold with the moduli space of flat connections and therefore the representation varieties.
 Let $\Gam$ be a finitely generated group and let $G$ be a connected complex semi-simple Lie group.
-The representation variety, $\Hom(\Gam,G)\doubleslash G=\Hom^\red(\Gam,G)/G$, is the quotient of the space of reductive homomorphisms from $\Gam$ to $G$ by the conjugation action of $G$.
-When $\Gam$ is the fundamental group of a compact manifold $M$, the representation variety is also called the Betti moduli space of $M$; it is homeomorphic to the union of the de Rham moduli spaces $\cM^\dR(P)$ associated to principal $K$-bundles $P\to M$ of various topology.
+The representation variety, $\Hom(\Gam,G)\doubleslash G:=\Hom^\red(\Gam,G)/G$, is the quotient of the space of reductive homomorphisms from $\Gam$ to $G$ by the conjugation action of $G$.
+When $\Gam$ is the fundamental group of a compact manifold $M$, the representation variety is also called the Betti moduli space of $M$; it is homeomorphic to the union of the de Rham moduli spaces $\cM^\dR(P)$ associated to principal $G$-bundles $P\to M$ of various topology.
 When $M$ is non-orientable, let $\tGam$ be the fundamental group of the oriented cover $\tM$.
-Then there is a short exact sequence $1\to\tGam\to\Gam\to\bZ_2\to1$ and $\tau$ acts an involution on the representation variety $\Hom(\tGam,G)\doubleslash G$ (Lemma~\ref{lem:z2}).
+Then there is a short exact sequence $1\to\tGam\to\Gam\to\bZ_2\to1$ and $\tau$ acts as an involution on the representation variety $\Hom(\tGam,G)\doubleslash G$ (Lemma~\ref{lem:z2}).
 We study the relation of representation varieties associated to $\Gam$ and $\tGam$ from an algebraic point of view.
+Let $PG=G/Z(G)$, where $Z(G)$ is the center of $G$.
 Our main results are summarized in the following theorem.